ShantGananian/shantgananian.github.io/_en/mca-stress-deflection.md

 Torsion is the twisting of an object, caused by a moment acting about the object's longitudinal axis.
 A moment which tends to cause twisting is called torque.

-Torsion generates stresses and strains within the bar.
+Torsion generates shear stresses and strains within the bar.
 Both shear strains and shear stresses increase linearly with the distance from the centre of the cross-section, with the maximum shear stress and shear strain occurring on the outer surface.

 The maximum shear stress due to torsion for a circular cross-section is given by the equation: